-The following section covers essential information for all applicants applying through UCAS for 2019 entry, including important terms, conditions and requirements.
+The following section covers essential information for all applicants applying through UCAS (or other application routes for foundation year study) for 2022 entry, including important terms, conditions and requirements.
 It is essential that you read them carefully.

 Types of offer

 Please note: this page refers to terms and conditions for applications for 2022 entry only (including deferred entry).

 When your offer is made, it is stated as either conditional or unconditional.
 There are certain requirements and processes for each offer and it is important to ensure you have followed the correct guidance for each.

 - Conditional Offer - Your offer will be conditional if you still have examinations to take, we need verification of your qualifications, or if you have to meet other non-academic entry requirements.
 Your offer will state the examinations you must pass and the results you must achieve, plus any non-academic requirements.
 Unless an earlier date is specified in your offer, all conditions must be met in full by 31 August 2022.
 This includes any changes to exam results following any remark or appeal.
 For Medicine and Dentistry, due to capped numbers, we are not able to guarantee admission for September 2022 on the basis of appeals or remarks received after A level results day in 2022.
 Where possible we will offer a confirmed place for 2023.

 - Unconditional Offer - Your offer will be unconditional if you have already met all the academic and non-academic requirements for entry.
 You will not be required to meet further conditions; however, you will still need to accept your offer by the relevant UCAS deadline and follow our steps on what to do next including applying for accommodation (if required) and preparation for your studies.